 - Keep your eyes on the road ahead and plan your driving so that you can brake, accelerate and steer smoothly.
 Harsh manoeuvres will unbalance the car

 - Making sure your car is properly maintained will make a difference too.
 Check your wipers regularly, that your tyres are properly inflated and have enough tread, and that all of your lights work and are clean.
-By law, you must keep the windscreen washer filled, but remember, to keep your windows clean, you must do the inside as well
+By law, you must keep the windscreen washer filled, but remember, to keep your windows clean, you must make sure that the inside is clean as well

 TOP TIPS FOR DRIVING IN FLOODS

-- In cases of severe flooding, you should reconsider making the journey at all.
+- In cases of severe flooding, you should think twice about making the journey at all.

 - Leave time and space to avoid swamping other cars and pedestrians.

 - Drive slowly and keep going once you have started – make sure you have a clear run.
-In a manual car, keep the revs high by "slipping the clutch" (which means the clutch is not fully engaged) all the time you are in the water.
+In a manual car, keep the revs high by "slipping the clutch" (which means driving with the clutch not fully engaged) all the time you are in the water.

 - Once you're out of the water, dry the brakes before you need them.
 The best way is to lightly apply the brake as you drive along for a few seconds, after checking nothing is following you too closely.